tokio-rs/doc-push/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in doc-blitz by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in doc-push by you, shall be licensed as MIT, without any additional terms or conditions.